Thrombocytopenia

 • Fetomaternal alloimmune thrombocytopenia (FNAIT): This occurs when a mother develops antibodies against specific platelet antigens on her baby’s platelets.
 It can be a serious condition requiring specialized care.

-• Transient Neonatal Thrombocytopenia: This is a common and usually benign condition where a baby’s platelet count is low at birth but recovers on its own within a few days.
+• Transient Neonatal Thrombocytopenia: This is a common and usually benign condition where a baby has low platelets at birth but recovers on its own within a few days.

-• Congenital Infections: Certain infections transmitted from mother to baby (e.g., cytomegalovirus, herpes) can cause thrombocytopenia in newborns.
+• Congenital Infections: Certain infections transmitted from mother to baby (e.g., cytomegalovirus, herpes) can cause thrombocytopenia (low platelets) in newborns.

-• Childhood Infections: Viral infections such as measles, mumps, rubella, and parvovirus can cause temporary thrombocytopenia in children.
+• Childhood Infections: Viral infections such as measles, mumps, rubella, and parvovirus can cause temporary thrombocytopenia (low platelets) in children.

 • Idiopathic Thrombocytopenic Purpura (ITP): This autoimmune condition can occur in children, often following a viral infection.